Well-crafted product descriptions can significantly improve your conversion rate. Here's a step-by-step process for improving yours today.

 - End with a call to action (move the prospect closer to becoming a customer)

-Another great way to simplify your product description without losing value is through the use of product page videos.
-A study conducted by LiveClicker found that 88% of surveyed ecommerce business owners saw an increase in conversions with the implementation of product page videos.
+Another way to simplify your product description without losing value?
+Use product page videos.
+A study conducted by LiveClicker surveyed ecommerce business owners and found 88% saw conversions increase when they implemented product page videos.

-Step 5: Write as if the prospect is right there in front of you
+Step 5: Write as if your buyer is right there with you

-Here’s a list of tips for writing product descriptions that persuade and convert:
+If you’re finding the “be persuasive” piece tricky, here are a few extra tips for writing product descriptions that persuade and convert:

 - Keep sentences short and to the point